pachuco/fl-OrgPlayer/README.md

  **Look trough all note positions for the biggest and compare to Song.LoopEnd instead of using just loopEnd for allocating tracks.

- **Use bitwise operation instead of mult where 16 bit values are read.